Amazon strikes deal for new Dublin offices

 An aerial view of the Charlemont Square scheme.

-Amazon’s plans to grow its Irish operations have moved up a gear following an agreement to lease 170,000 sq ft of office space currently being developed by the McGarrell Reilly Group as part of its Charlemont Street Regeneration Project in Dublin city centre.
+Amazon’s plans to grow its Irish operations have moved up a gear following an agreement to lease 15,793sq m (170,000 sq ft) of office space currently being developed by the McGarrell Reilly Group as part of its Charlemont Street Regeneration Project in Dublin city centre.

 The Irish Times understands Charlemont Square will be used to accommodate Amazon’s highly-skilled staff, including software engineers, network development engineers, data centre specialists, systems and support experts, and solutions architects.